-- Re-application: students who withdraw from, do not successfully complete, or are dismissed from the first semester must re-apply to the program to be considered for admission a second time. - Re-entry: Students who have successfully completed the first semester of PTA courses and fail or withdraw from a successive PTA course may request re-entry into the program.
+- Re-application: students who withdraw from, do not successfully complete, or are dismissed from the first semester must re-apply to the program to be considered for admission a second time.
+Students who have not met the requirements for re-entry may re-apply to the program once.
+Students who reapply are not allowed a second re-entry. - Re-entry: Students who have successfully completed the first semester of PTA courses and fail or withdraw from a successive PTA course may request re-entry into the program only once.